risusan87/MPHenkan_kun2.0/PixelConvert2.0/README.md

 ## Generator
 The generator however is not for release but can be downloaded soon thus you may need to have a liitle bit of knowledge in CUI, the commandline user interface to use

-## NBT tag reading library
+## NBT tag reading / writing library
-I know there is tons of project done on reading minecraft NBT tag, but I build one on my own. the classes in jp.risu87.pixelconvert_2.0.nbtio is totally modular and migratable as library on other projects.
-The library provides Input and output stream for NBT tag allowing developpers to read and edit NBT tags.
+The classes in jp.risu87.pixelconvert_2.0.nbtio is totally modular and migratable as library on other projects.
+More detail upcoming..